Maria: or, The Wrongs of Woman: Sensibility and sentimentalism

 Sensibility in the second half of the eighteenth century was considered both a physical and a moral phenomenon.
 Physicians and anatomists believed that the more sensitive people's nerves, the more emotionally affected they would be by their surroundings.
 Since women were thought to have keener nerves than men, it was also believed that women were more emotional than men.
 The emotional excess associated with sensibility also theoretically produced an ethic of compassion: those with sensibility could easily sympathize with people in pain.
 Thus historians have credited the discourse of sensibility and those who promoted it with the increased humanitarian efforts, such as the movement to abolish the slave trade, of the eighteenth century.
 But sensibility was also thought to paralyze those who had too much of it; they were weakened by constant vicarious suffering.

 By the time Wollstonecraft was writing The Wrongs of Woman, sensibility had already been under sustained attack for a number of years.
 Sensibility, which had initially promised to draw individuals together through sympathy, was now viewed as "profoundly separatist"; novels, plays, and poems that employed the language of sensibility asserted individual rights, sexual freedom, and unconventional familial relationships based only upon feeling.
 Sensibility seemed to many, particularly during a time of political reaction, to offer too much political power to women and to emasculate British men needed for fighting France.

 All of Wollstonecraft's writings betray a tortured relationship with the language of sensibility and The Wrongs of Woman is no exception.
-As feminist scholar Mitzi Myers has observed, Wollstonecraft is usually described as an "enlightened philosopher strenuously advocating the cultivation of reason as the guide to both self-realization and social progress", but her works do not unambiguously support such a model of selfhood.
+As feminist scholar Mitzi Myers observed, Wollstonecraft is usually described as an "enlightened philosopher strenuously advocating the cultivation of reason as the guide to both self-realization and social progress", but her works do not unambiguously support such a model of selfhood.
 Her emphasis on "feeling, imagination, and interiority" mark her as a Romantic, particularly in Letters Written in Sweden, Norway, and Denmark (1796).
 Repeatedly, in both her fiction and non-fiction, Wollstonecraft argues that the proper understanding of one's emotions leads to a transcendent virtue.